Table of Contents[Hide][Show]

 OK, now that you have all of the background, what do you do when you make the actual call?

-- Hyatt Credit Card – “I am not very happy with the new Marriott-SPG loyalty program and am planning on staying a Hyatt hotels more frequently.
-I like benefits of the Hyatt credit card and want to earn more points with my Hyatt stays with this credit card.”
+- Hyatt Credit Card – “I am not very happy with the new Marriott Bonvoy loyalty program and am planning on staying a Hyatt hotels more frequently.
+I like the benefits of the Hyatt credit card and want to earn more points with my Hyatt stays with this credit card.”

 - Chase Sapphire Reserve – “I am a frequent business traveler and really like the 3x bonuses on travel and dining with the Chase Sapphire Reserve card.
 I want to use this card to maximize my spending on travel and dining.”